SamuelAndresPascal/cosmoloj-py/unit_simple/README.md

 * [Operator overloading usage](#operator-overloading-usage)
 * [Documentation](#documentation)

+This package is the Python Reference Implementation (RI) of the Simple Unit specification.
+Nevertheless, it also contains some extensions to the specification standard.

 ## Standard usage

-The Simple Unit Python implementation standard usage refers to method and classes defined in the Simple Unit specification.
+The standard usage refers to methods and classes defined in the Simple Unit specification.

 Usage of transformed units: